isabelayepes/PredTomorrowsRain/README.md

 # FloridaRainfallPred
-Predict historical rainfall for Florida using temperature, wind, humidity, and soil moisture features.
+Predict historical rainfall for south Florida (contains the Everglades area and Lake Okeechobee) using temperature, wind, humidity, and lake cover features.